The changelog tracks changes from 12 September 2019 onwards.

 - A team is allowed to bring a dictionary from English to their native language.

-- A team is allowed to bring one non-programmable wired keyboard and/or mouse.
+- A team is allowed to bring one non-programmable wired USB keyboard and/or USB mouse.
 The keyboard and the mouse needs to be checked by the jury before the testing session.
+In other cases, a QWERTY keyboard and mouse is provided.

 - A team is allowed to bring pen and paper.
 Where available, the organisation will be providing pen and paper.